Swellies Surf Guide Part 2- The Flood

 3. Cribbin Rocks – West End*

-Location: Upstream end of the Cribbin Rocks reef.
+Location: Upstream end of the Cribbin Rocks reef, facing towards the Anglesey shore.

 Description: A small 1-1 ½ ft wave that forms as the water runs over the end of the reef.
 It is rocky early on but produces a surfable wave, extending parallel to the reef, a little later.
-As a short wavelength wave it perhaps surfs better in a slalom boat, but still works for a sea kayak.
+As a short wavelength wave it perhaps surfs well in a slalom boat, but still works for a sea kayak.
 A small stopper/white wave forms on the RHS – it goes green as you move a little further out.
-There is plenty of space in the eddy below and to the side; however flow in the eddy can make positioning for the wave a little clumsy.
-While the boily confluence of flows below the wave can make for a slightly tricky spot at times.
+There is plenty of space in the eddy below and to the side; however this has a boily eddy line which can be a little tricky and the flow direction can make positioning a long boat a little clumsy.

 Height: 1-1 ½ ft